Prescription Drug Plans in 2016

 What Changes?
 Deductibles, Plans Offered, and the Donut Hole!

-Deductible: The Medicare Part D deductible in 2013 was $325 and was a part of two of the most popular plans, the Humana Walmart plan and the AARP Saver plan.
-For 2014, the deductible will fall to $310, which means Medicare recipients will save an additional $15.
+Deductible: The Medicare Part D deductible in 2015 was $320 and was a part of two of the most popular plans, the Humana Walmart plan and the AARP Saver plan.
+For 2016, the deductible will go to $360, which means a $40 increase

 Plans Offered: Every year new plans are offered, and some are extremely competitive.
 In addition to new plans, companies will change their monthly premiums for existing plans, as well as their co-pays for certain prescriptions.
 Furthermore, companies can change the prescription drugs they cover through their plans.